erickjung/activitytracker/README.md

 ## What is ActivityTracker?

 ActivityTracker is an open-source and cross-platform .NET library used to track every dekstop OS process at a moment in time.
-It was initialy created to play with .NET Core and .NET Standard 2 and with a very straightforwad API, you can easyly integrate at your application.
+It was initialy created to play with .NET Core and .NET Standard 2 and with a very straightforwad API, you can easily integrate at your application.

 ## What you can do?